swablueme/COMP90015-Bitbox/README.md

 # SWEN90016
-Private repository for assignment 1
+Code repository for the Bitbox assignment (asignment 1)